 As with succession law, Cyprus offers wealth-holding structures typical of both common law jurisdictions (in the form of trusts) and civil law jurisdictions (in the form of foundations).
-Foundations are rarely used in practice because of the high degree of bureaucracy under the Associations and Foundations Law of 1972 and trusts overwhelmingly predominate.
-However, a new law on foundations was enacted in 2017, which simplifies procedures and which should lead to an increase in the use of foundations.
+Because of the high degree of bureaucracy under the Associations and Foundations Law of 1972 and trusts overwhelmingly predominate, foundations were rarely used in practice.
+For this reason a new law on foundations was enacted in 2017 known as the Law on Associations, Foundations and Other Related Matters, aiming to simplify procedures and lead to an increase in the use of foundations.

 ii Cyprus international trusts

-In 1992, Cyprus created a state-of-the-art international trusts regime with the enactment of the International Trusts Law of 1992 (the 1992 Law), which provides a framework for the establishment of trusts in Cyprus by non-residents.
+In 1992, Cyprus created a state-of-the-art international trusts regime with the enactment of the International Trusts Law of 1992 (1992 Law), which provides a framework for the establishment of trusts in Cyprus by non-residents.

 Definition of a Cyprus international trust